-I started taking photos when I was 14 on a clunky old Russian Lubitel camera.
+I started taking photos when I was 14 on an old Russian Lubitel camera.
 I have no idea where the camera came from or why I decided on that as a hobby but I was instantly hooked.
 Today I photograph everything from a railway depot in Tunbridge Wells to a car shoot in Turkey.

 I would photograph anything and everything.
 Living in the countryside